rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 We have data for new users, who are not passed or lost already.

-Lets load it into pandas DataFrame
+Lets load it into pandas DataFrame:

 .. code:: python

     test_data = pd.read_csv('example_datasets/test.cdv')

-Now we can predict probabilities for new users
+Now we can predict probabilities for new users:

 .. code:: python